Accounts and Allocations

 Yearly renewal of allocations

 The duration of computing and storage resource allocations is one year.
-Each year, PIs must renew their projects and associated allocations in the Research Computing User Portal.
+Each year, PIs must renew their projects and associated allocations in the CARC User Portal.
 Changes to allocation sizes or types can be made during this renewal.
 Failure to apply for a renewal will result in the deletion of all data and the space will become available for use by other users.

 For more information on yearly project renewals, see the Yearly Project Renewal user guide.